NNM Examples¶

 This thread is used for receiving results from the NNM inference process.

-This thread is used for display the results received from previous thread.
+This thread is used to display the results received from previous thread.

-In the NNM examples, 2 kinds of displaying methods are provided: Log Print and OpenCV Display.
+In the NNM examples, two kinds of displaying methods are provided: Log Print and OpenCV Display.

 The NNM related libraries should be installed under /usr/lib/vtcs_root_leipzig/, and the header files should be under /usr/include/vtcs_root_leipzig/.